HugoDaniel/hugodaniel.com/content/posts/2021-03-24-infinite-grid-with-just-one-square.md

 The road ahead for `<shader_canvas>` is like this in my head, things are going to change for sure:

 1. Release `<shader_canvas>` proof of concept ([occured in 2021-03-03](https://hugodaniel.com/posts/high-level-webgl-low-level-tags/))
-1. The first iteration of the proof of concept with a focus on its modules (in 2021-03-15)
+1. The first iteration of the proof of concept with a focus on its modules (in [2021-03-15](https://github.com/HugoDaniel/shader_canvas/blob/main/CHANGELOG.md))
-1. A second iteration of the proof of concept with a focus on framebuffers and texture arrays/atlas (ongoing)
+1. A second iteration of the proof of concept with a focus on framebuffers and texture arrays/atlas (_ongoing_)
 1. A third iteration of the proof of concept with a focus on animation and transform feedbacks (to be done)
-1. Version 2.0.0 release
+1. Version 2.0.0 release:
   - Change it into a simple "compiler."
   - Provide the first support for the Metal graphics framework.
   - It will only happen when the "Shape The Pixel" web app is released, and the [deno_tag](https://hugodaniel.com/posts/introducing-deno-tag/) and the [GLSL parser](https://deno.land/x/glsl_variables@v1.0.2) get some planned updates - they are all connected 🤫.
-  - **Demos and examples will only show up here at this stage**
+  - _Demos and examples will only show up here at this 2.0 stage_

 ### Conclusion